 These days musicians worldwide, unable to play live, have been scratching their performance itch by recording at home.
 Some have been collaborating with others – though the recordings may be made in different places and times, some clever editing brings it together just as if they were performing together.

 I have often played at the Hillbilly Hoot, under the name of Eric the Unready, since 2017 (I’m in several recordings on Tim’s YouTube channel).
-For the middle half of 2020 and a few other periods after that, we couldn’t get together in person, so the show continued on the radio with recordings that we send in.
-This lets me do songs I couldn’t do live: Being able to do multiple takes lets me try more difficult songs I wouldn’t be game to play live, while being able to add tracks together allows multiple vocal and instrument parts.
+For the middle half of 2020 and a few other periods after that, we couldn’t get together in person, so the show continued on the radio with recordings that we sent in.
+This let me do songs I couldn’t do live: Being able to do multiple takes lets me try more difficult songs I wouldn’t be game to play live, while being able to add tracks together allows multiple vocal and instrument parts.

 Some of these are songs I often bash out on the piano, done in a take or three, while some are the product of many takes and much editing.
 The more complex ones were made with Reaper.
-I’ve included links to Wikipedia pages about the songs or the shows they’re in.
+I’ve included links to Wikipedia pages about the songs or the shows/albums they’re in.
 They’re listed in the order I finished them.

 A rare song by R.E.M. dominated by piano.
 The ostinato isn’t hard to play, but I was never able to play & sing it at the same time.
 Going multi-track let me throw in some recorder too.

 Do you dream of me w

 I recorded a basic piano accompaniment, then recorded the two voice parts.
 Then I tried playing following the piano score more closely, doing the two hands separately, but it didn’t sound as good and I stuck with what I had played first.
 I added a bit of recorder and glockenspiel.